 The perfect campsite for kite surfers in Portugal!
 There are pitches, but feel free to park your camper wherever you like.
 There is good coverage of electricity points throughout the site.

 Tucked into the trees, with a focus on being a natural campsite, this is a perfect base to explore the southwest region.
-If you chose to hire a campervan in Faro the drive takes only an hour, but that's not the reason we love it.
+If you picked up your wheels at campervan hire Faro the drive takes only an hour, but that's not the reason we love it.
 Salema Eco Camp is the campsite of choice for enthusiasts of slow living and surfing.
 What earns Salema our recommendation as the best campsite in the Algarve is their effort to minimize environmental impact across all services and activities by focusing on renewable energies and consumption reduction.
 By using flow reducers and coal filters in all faucets, customers can fill their reusable water bottles at any water point in the facility.
 Solar energy is used to heat water and plastic consumption is limited by not selling bottles or any other plastic wrapped goods.
 To top it off, most of the ingredients used at their restaurant come from small-scale local producers!

 This big campsite is situated 5km west of Lagos and comes with plenty of amenities including bars, restaurants, fitness & wellness areas and is another great campsite with a pool and and Jacuzzi.
 There are 202 camping plots, including 42 luxury plots with water & sewer points and 3 bathing blocks.
 It’s open year round!